Are you looking for crochet Christmas gifts you can make for family and friends? Here’s a list of things you could make using free crochet patterns!

 #2: Gifts to make in a Weekend

 If you’re up for a bit of a longer project, I think a great goal is to make gifts over the weekend.

 These patterns will take a little longer to create, but not more than a few days.
 And of course, the finished result will be beautiful!

-When I saw this pillow, I KNEW it had to be included.
+When I saw the Ho-Ho-Ho pillow, I KNEW it had to be included.
 The colorwork is so cute, and I can’t get over the pom poms!
 This pattern will take a little longer to make, but its so worth it.
-Get the free pattern here.

 We all have a beloved woman in our life who would like something beautiful yet practical to use!

 Gifts for mom or grandma are important to think about, and these patterns are designed to help with that!